oac-tree/sup-dto/doc/anyvalue.rst

 Copy and move
 -------------

-The ``AnyValue`` class provides copy and move constructors and assignment operators that are more strict than their ``AnyType`` counterparts.
-In general, only compatible values can be assigned to each other.
+The ``AnyValue`` class provides copy and move constructors and assignment operators that are only slightly stricter than their ``AnyType`` counterparts.
+In general, all assignments are allowed, except when they would result in different elements of an array having different types.
+This means that assignment to array elements, or descendents thereof, will result in three alternatives:

+1. Source and destination value have the exact same type: the destination will become a copy of the source.
+2. The source value can be correctly converted to the destination type: the destination value will be a conversion of the source.
+3. Failure to assignment will throw an exception of type ``InvalidConversionException``.

-For the scalar types, this requires that the underlying value can be converted to the destination type and that it fits into that representation (e.g. a negative integer cannot be assigned to an unsigned value type).
+For the scalar types, conversion requires that the underlying value can be converted to the destination type and that it fits into that representation (e.g. a negative integer cannot be assigned to an unsigned value type).

-For array values, assigment requires equal length arrays and compatibility for each of their elements.
-An expection to this rule occurs when the target array has zero length.
-In that case, the target can be assigned arrays of any length, as long as the element types are compatible.
+For array values, conversion requires equal length arrays and compatibility for each of their elements.

-Structured values can be assigned to one another if they have the same member names (in the exact same order) and their member values are compatible.
-Note that for both array and structured value assignment, the type name is ignored.
+Structured values can be converted to one another if they have the same member names (in the exact same order) and their member values are compatible.
+Note that for both array and structured value conversion, the type name is ignored.

-Empty values are an exception to this strict assignment rules: they can be assigned any other ``AnyValue`` object (structured, array, scalar or empty).
-However, they can not be assigned *to* any other value type, except an empty value itself.
+Empty values can only be converted to and from other empty values.

 The following example shows this behavior::